nuuuwan/news_lk3_data/README.md

 *2024-03-26 14:19:00* · [`adaderanalk`](https://www.adaderana.lk/news/98214/major-us-bridge-collapses-after-being-hit-by-colombo-bound-ship) · `en`

+The Francis Scott Key Bridge in #US city #Baltimore collapsed on Tue following a ship collision, CNN reported.
+Traffic is being redirected, and it remains uncertain if there were any injuries.pic.twitter.com/6q5smwGLWD— Global Times (@globaltimesnews) March 26, 2024

 Baltimore’s Key Bridge has collapsed after it was hit by a container ship, sending cars that were crossing at the time plunging into the waters of the Patapsco River.

 At least seven people are believed to be in the water and rescue efforts are ongoing at the site of the collapse, according to the Baltimore Fire Department.